smakaka400/Poker-hand-ranking/README.md

 # Poker Hand Ranking

-This folder contains the code in order to create a simple API that returns the poker ranking of a given hand.
+This repo contains the code in order to create a simple API that returns the poker ranking of a given hand.

-## Folder Structure
+## Repo Structure

-This folder contains the following:
+This repo contains the following:
 - `code`, the folder which contains the ranking and API scripts, as well as corresponding tests;
 - `requirements.txt`, containing all requirements to run code in the `code` folder.